conda-forge/go-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `go` can be installed with:
+Once the `conda-forge` channel has been enabled, `go, go-core, go_linux-64, go_osx-64, go_win-64` can be installed with:

 ```
-conda install go
+conda install go go-core go_linux-64 go_osx-64 go_win-64
 ```

 It is possible to list all of the versions of `go` available on your platform with: